mobiletest2016/machine-learning-articles/articles/performing-dbscan-clustering-with-python-and-scikit-learn.md

 labels = db.labels_
 ```

-In our case, printing the number of clusters and number of noisy samples yields 2 clusters with 0 noisy samples due to our selection of \[latex\]\\epsilon = 1.0; \\text{minPts} = 13\[/latex\].
+In our case, printing the number of clusters and number of noisy samples yields 2 clusters with 0 noisy samples due to our selection of $\\epsilon = 1.0; \\text{minPts} = 13$.
 In your case, the results will likely be different.
 Shuffling around with epsilon values (i.e. making the circle bigger) or minimum number of samples (depending on the density of your clusters) will yield other results then!

 ```
 no_clusters = len(np.unique(labels) )